backstage/backstage/plugins/catalog-react/api-report.md

   ownedEntities: GetEntitiesResponse | undefined;
 };

-// Warning: (ae-missing-release-tag) "useOwnUser" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
 // @public
 export function useOwnUser(): AsyncState<UserEntity | undefined>;

-// Warning: (ae-missing-release-tag) "useRelatedEntities" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
 // @public (undocumented)
 export function useRelatedEntities(
   entity: Entity,